fastest963/node-skyrpcclient/README.md

 of `call`.
 This function gets an array of [SRVTarget's](https://github.com/fastest963/node-srvclient) and expects a return of an array of `SRVTarget`'s.

+### client.fallbackOnDNSError ###

+By default if a DNS lookup fails, it falls back to the last received dns lookup.
+Set `fallbackOnDNSError` to false if you do not want this behavior.

+### client.retryOnError ###

+By default if a call fails because of an HTTP or JSON error, it will not be retried.
+Set `retryOnError` to true to try the next available server on HTTP and JSON errors.
+Valid RPC responses, even if they're an error, will NOT be retried in either case.

 ### SkyRPCClient.setHostnameHandler(hostname, callback) ###

 overrides any clients created for `hostname` to call `callback` instead of